edumserrano/dotnet-guides/docs/guides/code-coverage.md

-﻿# Code coverage on multiple projects using Coverlet
+﻿# Cross platform code coverage on multiple projects using Coverlet

 ## Motivation